-Acre - Forty-three thousand five hundred sixty (43,560) square feet of land if row widths are less than six feet.
-If row widths are more than six feet, the land area at least 7,260 linear row-feet are planted.
+Acre - Forty-three thousand five hundred sixty (43,560) square feet of land, if row widths are six feet or less.
+If row widths are more than six feet, the planted land area must be at least 7,260 linear row-feet.